notator/ResidentSynthHostTestSite/README.md

 The _ResidentSynth_ can be configured by editing the files in the [config folder](https://github.com/notator/ResidentSynthHostTestSite/tree/TestSite/residentSynth/config).
 This currently contains:
-&nbsp;&nbsp;&nbsp;&nbsp;[webAudioFontFiles](https://github.com/notator/ResidentSynthHostTestSite/tree/testSite/residentSynth/config/webAudioFontFiles) (a folder containing clones of Surikov's preset files)
+&nbsp;&nbsp;&nbsp;&nbsp;[presets](https://github.com/notator/ResidentSynthHostTestSite/tree/testSite/residentSynth/config/presets) (a folder containing clones of Surikov's preset files)
-&nbsp;&nbsp;&nbsp;&nbsp;[webAudioFontDefs.js](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/residentSynth/config/webAudioFontDefs.js) (required)
+&nbsp;&nbsp;&nbsp;&nbsp;[webAudioFontDef.js](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/residentSynth/config/webAudioFontDef.js) (required)
 &nbsp;&nbsp;&nbsp;&nbsp;[mixtureDefs.js](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/residentSynth/config/mixtureDefs.js) (optional)
 &nbsp;&nbsp;&nbsp;&nbsp;[ornamentDefs.js](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/residentSynth/config/ornamentDefs.js) (optional)
 &nbsp;&nbsp;&nbsp;&nbsp;[settingsPresets.js](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/residentSynth/config/settingsPresets.js) (optional)
 &nbsp;&nbsp;&nbsp;&nbsp;[tuningDefs.js](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/residentSynth/config/tuningDefs.js) (optional)

 More complete instructions as to how to edit the definitions are given in the respective files, but here's an overview:
-##### WebAudioFonts and Presets
+##### WebAudioFontDef, Banks and Presets
 The preset definitions used here can be found in [Surikov's catalog](https://github.com/surikov/webaudiofont#catalog-of-instruments).
-To make a preset available, put a clone of its definition in the webAudioFontFiles folder, and configure one or more soundFont/preset addresses for it in webAudioFontDefs.js.
+To make a preset available, put a clone of its definition in the presets folder, and configure one or more bank/preset addresses for it in webAudioFontDef.js.
-Presets can be activated using SOUND_FONT_INDEX control and PRESET command messages.
-Note that the BANK control is not used.
+Presets can then be activated using the standard BANK control and PRESET command messages.
+The webAudioFont must contain between 1 and 127 banks, each of which contains between 1 and 127 presets.
 ##### Mixtures
 A _mixture_, defined in mixtureDefs.js, is a chord that plays when a single NOTE_ON message is sent to the synth.
 Mixtures are like freely configurable [Organ stops](https://en.wikipedia.org/wiki/Mixture_(organ_stop)).